jrblevin/markdown-mode/README.md

     (default: `end`).
 The set of location options is the same as for `markdown-reference-location`.

+  * `markdown-nested-imenu-heading-index` - Use nested imenu
+    heading instead of a flat index (default: `nil`).
+A nested index may provide more natural browsing from the menu, but a flat list may allow for faster keyboard navigation via tab completion.

   * `comment-auto-fill-only-comments` - variable is made
     buffer-local and set to `nil` by default.
 In programming language modes, when this variable is non-nil, only comments